gabrielew/gabrielew/README.md

 Passionate about of the best web & mobile development technologies.

-Enthusiast of learning, automation, javascript.
+Enthusiast of learning new things, automation, javascript.
 A tip, Typescript is wonderful!.

 > Improving on